Some people who follow a keto diet may experience diarrhea and other gastrointestinal (GI) problems as side effects.

 During a keto diet, people may consume more artificial sweeteners and sugar alcohols than usual if they try to find low carb alternatives to items that they previously consumed.
 For example, they may wish to replace the sugar in tea and coffee.

-Research has found that excessive consumption of certain artificial sweeteners can cause a laxative effect, leading to diarrhea.
+Research has found that excessive consumption of certain artificial sweeteners can cause a

 Diarrhea may not be the only symptom that manifests when a person begins a keto diet.
 People may also experience the following symptoms: